 Voting for Direct Democracy

-As the People's Administration is proposing a reform from partisan politics to people politics, it is not required by the Electoral Commission that we field candidates in order to form a government that complies with our parliamentary reforms.
-It is though required that ballot papers legally reflect a majority vote for the People's Administration in the next UK general election.
+As the People's Administration is proposing a reform from partisan politics to people politics, it is not required by the Electoral Commission that we field candidates in a general election in order to form an administration that complies with our constitution and proposed parliamentary reforms.
+However, it is though required that ballot papers reflect a majority vote for the People's Administration in the next UK general election.

-• As any changes to the ballot paper can only be recommended by a sitting government and approved and implemented by Parliament - it is obvious that no sitting partisan government would ever recommend reforms to the ballot paper that would enable for direct democracy and the defeat of that government itself, along with the partisan structure that supports it.
+• As any changes to the ballot paper can only be recommended by a sitting government and approved and implemented by Parliament, it is obvious that no sitting partisan government would ever recommend reforms to the ballot paper that would enable for true and direct democracy and the defeat of that government itself, along with the partisan structure that supports it.

-Doing this is in accordance with Electoral Commission rules and it will be counted and published by the Ministry of Justice but, initially as a void ballot paper.
+Doing this is in accordance with Electoral Commission rules and it will be counted and published by the Ministry of Justice but initially, as a spoiled/void ballot paper.